Three Little Chickpeas

 Instructions

-2. Drain the apricots and place them in a food processor along with the rest of the ingredients, blend until it forms into a sticky dough and it starts to clump together.
+2. Place the apricots in a food processor along with the rest of the ingredients, and blend until it forms into a sticky dough and starts to clump together.

 3. If everything is finely chopped but still not coming together, add a teaspoon of water at a time until the dough comes together in a sticky clump.

-4. Once the ingredients are broken down, scoop out about a tablespoon and squish the dough together with your palm and roll it using your hands to shape it into a ball.
+4. Once the ingredients are broken down, scoop out about a tablespoon, squish the dough with your palm, and roll it using your hands to shape it into a ball.

 Notes